SainttAugustine/alx-pre_course/0x01-git/README.md

-I am going to become a competent developer
+A change is going to come